Flying Blue Cost Per Mile (CPM) Explained

 Sources and verification

-The Transaction Ledger shows every mile movement with its source and cost - each row feeds into your weighted CPM calculation.
+The Transaction Ledger shows every mile movement with its source and cost.
+Each row, from a free hotel earn to a EUR 186 subscription batch of 17,000 miles, feeds into your weighted CPM calculation.

 Track Your CPM Automatically